viewzavr/vr-cinema/format.md

 -->

 VR-Cinema extends CinemaScience format by the following:
-1. It allows to specify 3D visual objects in artifacts.
+1. It allows to specify 3D visual objects as artifacts.
 To specify type of visual object, place it right after FILE_ prefix and surround with \_.
 For example, FILE_lines_beta defines visual object of type `lines`.
 2. It generates GUI controls to select current paramerers values in interface.
 Then it shows 3D visual objects according to selected values.

 ## Example